GeantW0rld/Aorus-B550M-Elite-Hackintosh/README.md

 For example, a user with a 6-core processor should use these `Replace` values: `B8 06 0000 0000` / `BA 06 0000 0000` / `BA 06 0000 0090` / `BA 06 0000 00`

-- change SMBIOS with [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) (use MacPro7,1 or IMacPro1,1)
+- change SMBIOS with [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) and [replace it](https://dortania.github.io/OpenCore-Install-Guide/AMD/zen.html#platforminfo) (use MacPro7,1 or IMacPro1,1)

 # Bios Settings
 | settings            | Option                                      |